baliga-lab/cmonkey2/README.md

 The file can be either in your file system or a web URL.

+After the program was started, a log file will be written in cmonkey.log.
+You can see all available options with

+    ./run_cmonkey.sh --help

 ### Test Run with Halobacterium Salinarum

 There is a startup script for cMonkey to run the current integrated system

     ./run_cmonkey.sh --organism hal --ratios halo_ratios5.tsv

+### Start the monitoring application

+    cd cluster_viewer
+    play
+    run